viliRocha/Comparing_Interpreter-s_speed/README.md

 ### I will implement two algorithms in each language:

-The first algorithm will sort an array of numbers in ascending order.
+The first algorithm will sort an array of numbers in ascending order using the insertion sort method.

 And the second one will calculate the mode between the numbers within the array.